Three Middle East Dips

-Each of the ingredients are individually packed in round containers with a clear lid.
-Each container is about 35mm length and 50mm in diameter and holds between 8 grams and 18 grams of spice & herb blend.
-Three containers are held in a forest-green gift tube measuring approximately 250mm in length.
+Each of the ingredients are individually packed in clear round containers and holds between 8 grams and 18 grams of spice & herb blend.
+Three containers are held in a clear gift tube measuring approximately 170mm in length.

 Please note that the spices may contain ingredients like Sesame & Nuts.